NVIDIA/deepops/README.md

 * Use the `ib_bond_addr` variable to configure the infiniband network adapters with IPoIB in a single bonded interface

-Configure cluster parameters by modifying the various yaml files in the `group_vars` directory.
+Configure cluster parameters by modifying the various yaml files in the `config/group_vars` directory.
 The cluster-wide global config resides in the `all.yml` file, while group-specific options reside in the other files.
-File names correspond to groups in the inventory file, i.e. `[dgxservers]` in the inventory file corresponds with `group_vars/dgxservers.yml`.
+File names correspond to groups in the inventory file, i.e. `[dgxservers]` in the inventory file corresponds with `config/group_vars/dgxservers.yml`.

 ### 2. Management server setup